KnowageLabs/Knowage-Documentation/functionalities-guide/KPI/ka_KPI.rst

 The **Preview** tab allows you to check the query execution and have a look on a part of the result set.

-Let’s now examine extra features available on the right top corner.
+Letâ€™s now examine extra features available on the right top corner.
 There you can find the following tab:

 -  **Alias**: as in Figure 7.8, you can see the aliases defined in other